evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_COUPÉ_RS_iV_GEN1/_index.md

 ## Interior

-There is one seat type you can select in different materials.
 The seat layout is the traditional five seats with two in front and three in the rear.

 ### First row seats